Andrew Harris (abolitionist)

-Andrew Harris (1814 – December 1, 1841) was an American abolitionist, minister, and the first Black graduate of the University of Vermont (class of 1838).
+Andrew Harris (1814 – December 1, 1841) was an American abolitionist, minister, and the first African-American graduate of the University of Vermont (class of 1838).
 He was one of the first African Americans to receive a college degree in the United States and the first to champion abolition of slavery and full racial equality.

 Early life and education

 Harris was born in 1814 to African American parents in New York State.
 His mother may have been only 12 years old when she gave birth to him.
 As an infant, Harris was adopted by a white couple (a Presbyterian minister and a homemaker) in Cayuga, New York, in the Finger Lakes region.
 Harris attended the Geneva Lyceum, a college and ministry preparatory school.
 Wishing to become a minister, he sought admittance to Union College and Middlebury College, both of which rejected his applications, and then to the University of Vermont, which accepted him as its first Black student, probably at the behest of UVM president John Wheeler.
 Harris matriculated in November 1835 as a member of the class of 1838.

 Harris earned good grades and graduated from the University of Vermont on time in July 1838, ranking fourteenth in his class of twenty-four students.
 While a successful student, he experienced ostracism and overt racism from most classmates.
 Students barred him from participating in clubs, attending chapel, or speaking or appearing on stage at graduation.
 Administrators were complicit in this conduct, as Harris's name was omitted from catalogues of students during the 1830s, and most student examination records listed him last, whereas all other students were listed alphabetically.